hangran12/Firewall/README.md

 for IP, Port, and maybe Direction and Protocol in order to keep those classes separate from one another for a more object-oriented solution.

-I would honestly be interested in any of the teams for this summer, though I am probably more interested in Platform or Data over Policy.
+I would definitely be interested in any of the teams for this summer, though I am probably most interested in Platform, then Data, then Policy.
 I look forward to hearing back soon!